bemson/subetha/PITCHME.md

 ---

-# What if clients had more options?
+# What if clients had more?

 Users could encounter less friction from sharing data.